quan-h-vu/quan-h-vu.github.io/content/samples/internalwiki/index.md

 title = 'Success Story: Building an Internal Product Wiki' type = 'post' description = 'I led an initiative to build an internal wiki for product documentation using Confluence.
-This story highlights my leadership and expertise in content strategy.' tags = ['content strategy','leadership','success story'] weight = 5 showTableOfContents = true
+This story highlights my leadership and expertise in content strategy.' tags = ['content strategy','leadership','success story','collaboration'] weight = 5 showTableOfContents = true
 +++